radixdlt/wallet-compatible-derivation/README.md

 Verify this claim by looking at the end of the [`main` function here][cli_main].

 > [!IMPORTANT]
-> `Zeroize` of secrets does NOT help you if you use the binary `wallet_compatible_derivation_cli` with `no-pager` mode!
-It matters not that the secrets have been wiped from memory if they are saved plain text in your shell's history.
+> `Zeroize` of secrets does NOT guarantee all secrets are wiped when using the binary `wallet_compatible_derivation_cli` even  with `pager` mode (and especially not in `no-pager` mode!)!
+It matters not that the secrets have been wiped from memory if they are still retained by the terminals process somehow (or stored in plaintext in shell history if you use `no-pager` mode).

 # License